A version of this article appeared in the Summer 2021 issue of strategy+business.

 So what do humans have going for them in their battle against technology?
 Three main abilities: to cope with changing circumstances, to meet the emotional needs of others, and to possess unusual talents.
 The second half of the book consists of steps we can take to make the most of these attributes.
 They fall into two rough categories: reasserting our control over the tech we use and slowing down.

 Pushing back against technology is hard.
 Roose’s chapter on his attempt to break his phone addiction will make you squirm in uncomfortable recognition.
 But limiting the dopamine drip from social media apps “is what will allow us to create the mental space and clarity of thought we’ll need in order to do the kinds of work the future demands of us.”
-He invites us to think of AI as a “chimp army,” with the implication that installing untested algorithms into your workplace is akin to inviting a troop of monkeys to run an office.
+He invites us to think of AI as a “chimp army,” with the implication that installing untested algorithms in your workplace is akin to inviting a troop of monkeys to run an office.
 He cites several examples of businesses duly trashed by untethered AI, including a T-shirt design company (where the algorithm created slogans such as “Keep Calm and Hit Her”) and a trading firm (where an incorrectly installed automated system created losses of US$440 million in less than an hour).

 It is also easy to accept Roose’s second batch of recommendations, centered on slowing down to enhance creativity.
 He recommends that we reject hustle culture, work close to others, and put friction back into our lives by varying routines and making conscious choices in our free time.
 Yet there is also a nagging sense that this advice is given by the privileged and delivered to the fortunate.
 For the majority of workers, automation reduces the control that they have over their lives.
 It is great to eschew the hustle, if, like Roose, you are compelled to do it by a self-perpetuated fear of becoming obsolete.
 But for many, side-hustling is necessary to pay the rent.
 Likewise, walking an indirect route to work assumes the gift of time to meander.
 It is worth reading Futureproof alongside a study such as James Bloodworth’s Hired: Six Months Undercover in Low-Wage Britain for a more complete picture of how automation is changing working lives.
 But for those able to put limits on how technology is altering their humanity, Roose’s ideas merit some thought.